trustgraph-ai/trustgraph/ts/EFFECT_NATIVE_REWRITE_PLAYBOOK.md

 - `Effect.try`, `Effect.tryPromise`, and `Result.try` for exception capture.
   Treat `try`/`catch` blocks as migration evidence unless they are host/tool boundaries or test-only helpers.
+- `S.toTaggedUnion(...).match` and `effect/Match` discriminator helpers for
+  discriminated unions.
+Treat native `switch` statements as migration evidence unless the code is a host parser/traversal boundary with no useful Effect schema or match primitive.

 ## Scout Workflow